Become an MGEU Workplace Rep

 When you're elected as a workplace rep (the union also sometimes refers to these members as activists), your employer agrees to allow you time to carry out union business.
 Time-off can range from an afternoon meeting with a co-worker who needs help, a day-long training session with the union, or weeks at the bargaining table.

-Check out our Education Programs - Membership Education Calendar
+Check out our Education Programs - Membership Education Course Guide

-Every year, the MGEU publishes a schedule of Membership Education programs for stewards, Local officers and workplace health and safety reps in the Membership Education Calendar.
+Every year, the MGEU publishes details about Membership Education programs for stewards, Local officers and workplace health and safety reps in the Membership Education Course Guide.

 Roles and Responsibilities of Workplace Reps